High-contrast random systems of PDEs: homogenisation and spectral theory: Statement of the problem

 and

 \end{enumerate} \end{enumerate} \end{assumption}

-\begin{remark} Assumptions~\ref{main assumption} and~\ref{main assumption 2} warrant a number of remarks. \begin{enumerate}[(i)] \item Assumption~\ref{main assumption} requires inclusions to fit within the hypercube $[-\nicefrac{1}{2},\nicefrac{1}{2}]^d$, after a suitable rigid translation (see, in particular, item (b)(iii)).
-The bounds on $\B_\omega^k$ and $\omega^k$ are merely conventional and, at the same time, unimportant: one can recover our setting from more general boundedness assumptions on the inclusions by elementary scaling arguments.
+\begin{remark} Assumptions~\ref{main assumption} and~\ref{main assumption 2} warrant a number of remarks. \begin{enumerate}[(i)] \item Assumption~\ref{main assumption} requires inclusions to be approximately of same size and at a ``safe'' uniform distance from one another.
+The restriction on the size of the inclusions is merely conventional and, at the same time, unimportant: one can recover our setting from more general boundedness assumptions on the inclusions by elementary scaling arguments.

+\item Assumption \ref{main assumption 2} requires that all inclusions are $C^2$ diffeomorphic to a finite number of shapes, together with a small neighbourhood thereof, where the constants associated with these diffeomorphisms are uniformly bounded.
+Observe that Assumption \ref{main assumption 2} automatically implies that the inclusions are Lipschitz.

-\item The papers \cite{CCV2, decay} feature an analogue of Assumption~\ref{main assumption} with Lipschitzness replaced by the stronger assumption of minimal smoothness \cite[Chapter~VI, Section~3.3]{stein}.
+\item The papers \cite{CCV2, decay} feature an analogue of Assumption~\ref{main assumption} with Lipschitzness (see item (ii) above) replaced by the stronger assumption of minimal smoothness \cite[Chapter~VI, Section~3.3]{stein}.
 Indeed, minimal smoothness was sufficient there to ensure the uniformity of the constants in the relevant inequalities needed in the proofs.
-In the current paper, Lipschitzness is enough for Theorem~\ref{theorem extension}, but since we will be dealing with symmetric gradients --- and, hence, Korn-type inequalities --- stronger conditions (such as, e.g., Assumption~\ref{main assumption 2}) are needed to close the argument.
+In the current paper, Lipschitzness is enough for Theorem~\ref{theorem extension} for each individual inclusion.
+However, since we will be dealing with symmetric gradients --- and, hence, Korn-type inequalities --- in order to have uniform (in $k$) constants of the extension operator stronger conditions (such as, e.g., Assumption~\ref{main assumption 2}) are needed to close the argument.

 \item Let us emphasise that our regularity assumptions on the inclusions are \emph{not} optimal.
 We need the regularity properties from Assumption~\ref{main assumption 2} in exactly two places: for the uniformity of Korn's constant given by Proposition~\ref{corollary uniform C}, and in the proof of Theorem~\ref{theorem higher regularity corrector} on the higher regularity of corrector, which, in turn, is used in the proof of Theorem~\ref{theorem G sub limiting spectrum} --- see~\eqref{proof part2 equation 10}, \eqref{proof part2 equation 29} and~\eqref{proof part2 equation 36}.